ZephrFish/WindowsHardeningScript/README.md

 - Privacy Settings and System Cleanup: Implements a range of privacy settings adjustments and removes pre-installed applications deemed unnecessary.
 - Advanced Logging and Audit Policies: Enhances system logging and audit policies for better monitoring and detection capabilities.
 - Optional Security Lockdown Options: Offers a series of optional yet significant security enhancements, including NTLMv2 enforcement, SMB server signing, enabling Windows Defender features, and more.

-Each step is meticulously designed to tighten the security without overly compromising the usability of the system.
-The script includes user consent prompts before applying potentially impactful changes, ensuring that users are aware of and agree to the modifications made to their systems.
-This script serves as a robust foundation for securing Windows environments, recommended for security-conscious administrators and professionals.

 ## What this Repo Includes